3.2 Solving Multi-Step Equations by Inverse Operations

 And just like that we've solved the first equation ever printed!

-In the following examples we will solve equations involving the three expressions we analyized in Example 1.
+In the following examples we will solve equations involving the three expressions we analyzed in Examples 1-3.

 Use inverse operations to solve \(5x - 48 = -23\) for \(x\).